Location: Seattle, Washington

 The mission of the College of Engineering at the University of Washington is to develop outstanding engineers and ideas that change the world.
 Nearly 8,000 undergraduate and graduate students in the 10 departments of the College of Engineering engage in a world-class education that challenges them to make meaningful contributions towards solving today’s interdisciplinary challenges.
 The College of Engineering is ranked 18th among all engineering schools with more than half of its departments ranked in the top 20 of their respective fields.

-The College of Engineering’s Student Academic Services (SAS) team is located within the Academic Affairs unit.
+The College of Engineering’s Student Academic Services (SAS) team is located within the Academic Affairs unit and is comprised of around 11 professional staff members.
 The SAS team’s areas of focus include outreach and recruitment to traditionally underserved communities, academic support, support for women in engineering, community building with underrepresented minority students, student leadership, academic advising, student involvement in clubs and competition groups, etc. The Engineering Academic Center (EAC) plays a key role in supporting the college’s goals around increasing access and impacting student success.
 The EAC provides academic support workshop courses, one on one tutoring, and group study sessions called Engineers in Gear.
 Additionally, the EAC serves as a communal studying space for engineering students where they develop a deep sense of belonging.

 The College of Engineering has an outstanding opportunity for an Engineering Educational Specialist.